Counting calories to drop pounds or build muscle? You could be making a common mistake.

 Let’s break that down a bit further.

 Carbohydrates are nutrients that consist of carbon, oxygen, and hydrogen.
-Despite their bad reputation, carbs are the greatest source of energy for your body.
-Containing 4 calories per gram, carbohydrates account for most — ideally, 45 to 65% — of the average individual’s calories.
+Despite their bad reputation, carbs are the main source of energy for most people.
+Containing 4 calories per gram, carbohydrates account for most—45 to 65%—of the average individual’s calories.

 Your body converts carbohydrates to glucose, or blood sugar, which provides energy for your organs, tissues, and cells.
 When you begin your workout or any other physical activity, your body uses energy from carbs first.